jkeefe/newmark-online-investigations/README.md

     - The most unexpected thing you found in your searches (tho don't reveal anything secret)
 - **Write** as a team your story for calling out participation in your story.

+Due by 5 pm on the Friday prior to the next class.

 # Class 5 • Mar 2

 **Skill building:** Learn about building charts using Datawrapper.